ansible-collections/community.aws/docs/community.aws.codebuild_project_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The build spec declaration to use for the builds in this build project.
-Leave empty if part of the code project.</div>
+Leave empty if part of the CodeBuild project.</div>
                 </td>
             </tr>
             <tr>